U.S.-Taliban talks resume, raising prospect of a deal

-Talks between the United States and the Taliban resumed this weekend, three months after President Donald Trump abruptly cancelled the negotiations aimed at ending America’s longest war.
+Talks between the United States and the Taliban resumed this weekend, three months after President Donald Trump abruptly canceled the negotiations aimed at ending America’s longest war.

 News of the talks came just before The Washington Post reported it had obtained more than 2,000 pages of government documents that it says show how U.S. officials have for years misled the public about the war in Afghanistan.